Racial resentment may be fueling climate denial, study finds

 “Blitz” accurately describes the spirit of the enterprise, but the mission has little to do with what most Americans would call religious freedom.
 This is just the latest attempt by religious extremists to use the coercive powers of government to secure a privileged position in society for their version of Christianity.

 The idea behind Project Blitz is to overwhelm state legislatures with bills based on centrally manufactured legislation.
-“It’s kind of like whack-a-mole for the other side; it’ll drive ‘em crazy that they’ll have to divide their resources out in opposing this,” David Barton, the Christian nationalist historian and one of four members of Project Blitz’s “steering team,” said in a conference call […]
+“It’s kind of like whack-a-mole for the other side; it’ll drive ‘em crazy that they’ll have to divide their resources out in opposing this,” David Barton, the Christian nationalist historian and one of four members of Project Blitz’s “steering team,” said in a conference call with […]

 Read the Full Article